About LPON services

 For LPON licences issued before the introduction of the current price-based allocation method on 1 March 2001, the original transmitter site is taken as the site specified on the licence at 28 February 2001

-The LPON service must also meet the criteria in the LPON Planning Model at the new location.
+The ACMA's general policy is that the LPON service meet the criteria in the LPON Planning Model at the new location.

 Apply to change the frequency of LPON